 working to ensure compliance with the Non-Discrimination Policy and internal complaint procedures.

-A four-year high school diploma or its educational equivalent and nine years of full-time satisfactory professional experience as described in " 1 " above; or
+A four-year high school diploma or its educational equivalent and seven years of full-time satisfactory professional experience as described in " 1 " above; or

 Education and/or experience equivalent to "'1" or "2" above.
-However, all candidates must have a four-year high school diploma or its educational equivalent approved by a State’s department of education or a recognized accrediting organization and two years of full-time satisfactory professional experience as described in " 1 " above.
+However, all candidates must have a four-year high school diploma or its educational equivalent approved by a State’s department of education or a recognized accrediting organization.

 Special Note To be eligible for placement in Assignment Level II, individuals must have, in addition to meeting the minimum qualification requirements, one year of supervisory experience in one of the fields listed in “1.” in the above Qualification Requirements, or one year of experience as an Equal Rights Compliance Specialist – AL I.